civilcfd/civilcfd.github.io/README.md

 Civil-CFD allows civil engineering practioners to develop CFD models of water infrastructure projects using a purpose built, graphical solver.

 Key features of Civil-CFD include:
-* Meshing tool that takes STL files as input to generate an orthogonal mesh
+* Meshing tool that takes STL files as input to generate an orthogonal mesh that preserves complex geometries
-* Capability to render a mesh with irregular geometry by defining area and volume fractions at edges
 * Solver with VOF algorithm for free surface flow, and k-E turbulence model
 * Parallel solver using PetSc and MPI that can scale up to many processors for fast simulations
 * Graphical interface for rapid case development and simple visualization of results